davidleitw/go-agent/README.md

 A lightweight Go AI agent framework focused on building intelligent conversations and automated workflows.

+> ⚠️ **Early Development Stage**: This framework is currently in early development.
+APIs may change frequently as we refine the interfaces based on user feedback.
+We plan to stabilize the API after the v0.1.0 release.
+Use with caution in production environments.

+## Development Status

+**Current Stage**: Early Development (Pre-v0.1.0)
+- ✅ Core functionality implemented and tested
+- ⚠️ APIs may change based on user feedback
+- 🔄 Interface optimization ongoing
+- 📋 Planned API stabilization after v0.1.0

+We welcome feedback and suggestions as we work toward a stable release.

 ## Why choose go-agent

 go-agent provides intuitive interfaces for building AI applications.
 The framework focuses on minimal configuration: provide an API key, create an agent, and start conversing.